- Silver hair, light-colored eyes (albinism)

 - Blood platelet count

 - Blood culture and smear

 - Brain MRI or CT

 - Nerve conduction tests

 - Early death

-Mutations have been found in the CHS1 (also called LYST) gene.
-The primary defect in this disease is found in certain granules normally present in skin cells and certain white blood cells.
+Defects have been found in the CHS1 (also called LYST) gene.
+The primary defect in this disease is found in certain substances normally present in skin cells and certain white blood cells.

 Children with this condition may have:

 The health care provider will perform a physical exam.
 This may show signs of a swollen spleen or liver or jaundice.

 There is no specific treatment for Chediak-Higashi syndrome.
 Bone marrow transplants performed early in the disease appear to have been successful in several patients.